eBACS: ECRYPT Benchmarking of Cryptographic Systems

 ./do-part used ./do-part crypto_sign ed25519

-./do-part used takes 11 minutes on a typical machine (3.5GHz Ivy Bridge using one core) to compile various subroutines: basic modules that are required for the benchmarking framework; the gmp and cryptopp libraries; and cryptographic subroutines marked as "used", such as crypto_hash_sha512.
+./do-part used takes about 20 minutes on a typical machine (3GHz Skylake using one core) to compile various subroutines: basic modules that are required for the benchmarking framework; the gmp, ntl, and cryptopp libraries; and cryptographic subroutines marked as "used", such as crypto_hash_sha512.
 (For comparison, compiling and measuring everything with one compiler option takes roughly a day on one core.)
-If 11 minutes is too long to wait, you can save most of the time by doing something like
+If this number of minutes is too long to wait, you can save most of the time by doing something like

 ./do-part init ./do-part crypto_verify 32 ./do-part crypto_hash sha512 ./do-part crypto_stream chacha20 ./do-part crypto_rng chacha20 ./do-part crypto_sign ed25519